webmiddle/webmiddle/README.md

 # WebMiddle

-> JSX framework for multi-layer web data integration
+> Node.js JSX framework for modular web scraping and data integration

-Because JSX can be more than just React.
+Because JSX can be more than just React!

-**Note:** this project is still in its early stages of development, any feedback or contribution is highly appreciated!
+**Note:** this project is still in its early stages of development, any feedback or contribution is highly appreciated.
 <hr />

-WebMiddle is a JSX-driven Node.js framework for extracting, transforming and processing web data from multiple heterogeneous sources, using a multi-layer approach, where each web middleware, or **webmiddle**, abstracts one or more sources of data, so to produce a structured output with the format of your choice, that can be then consumed by the higher-level middleware.
+WebMiddle is a [JSX](https://facebook.github.io/react/docs/introducing-jsx.html)-driven [Node.js](https://nodejs.org/) framework for extracting, transforming and processing web data from multiple heterogeneous sources, using a multi-layer approach, where each web middleware, or **webmiddle**, abstracts one or more sources of data, so to produce a structured output with the format of your choice, that can be then consumed by the higher-level middleware.

 Each web middleware is implemented via JSX services, leading to a highly composable, extensible and declarative approach.